Which Time Clock System is Best for your Business?

 Web-based time clocks have been growing in popularity as they provide enhanced security, improved accuracy, and flexibility.

-Most web-based time clocks, like Buddy Punch, integrate directly with your payroll provider of choice.
-By integrating with your payroll provider, the time clock makes exporting employee timesheets a breeze.
+Most digital time clocks, like Buddy Punch, sync employee time tracking information with your payroll provider of choice.
+By integrating with your payroll system provider (such as QuickBooks, Paychex, or ADP), the time clock makes exporting employee spreadsheets a breeze.
 Not only does this cut down on the time it will take your managers to process payroll, but you can improve time card accuracy.

-One of the most beneficial advantages of a web-based time clock is that you can see real-time punch-ins from anywhere you can access the internet, even if you aren’t on-site.
+One of the most beneficial advantages of a mobile time clock app is that you can see real-time punch-ins from anywhere you can access the internet, even if you aren’t on-site.

 Where web-based time clocks shine is in the employee time cards and ensuring you comply with labor laws.